HuaTrung/sentiment-trunghv/README.md

 |Tổng cộng|	57%	|43%|

 This data is balanced between 2 labels, therefore It's qualification for learning model.

+80% of the data is used for training and the remaining 20% is used for validation with random_state of 200.
+Before feeding the model with data, we have to do the following pre-processing steps:
++ Remove punctuations
++ Remove stop words (ex: thì, là,...)
++ Convert to normal case

 ### Word Embedding
 We used 2 word2vec libraries:
 - word2vec from SonVX [link](https://github.com/sonvx/word2vecVN).